 |Previous College:||Princeton '94|

 Mike Brennan, named the 17th head coach of the American University men's basketball program on April 30, 2013, led the Eagles to the top of the Patriot League in his first season at the helm of AU.
-After a second-place regular season finish, Brennan's squad upset top-seeded Boston University, 55-36, in Boston, to claim American's third-ever Patriot League Championship and trip to the NCAA Tournament.
+After a second-place regular season finish, Brennan's squad upset top-seeded Boston University, 55-36, in Boston, to claim American's third-ever Patriot League Championship and a trip to the NCAA Tournament.

 Brennan was named the Patriot League Coach of the Year and was honored as a finalist for the Joe B. Hall (top first-year head coach) and Hugh Durham (top mid-major head coach) Awards.